Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Processes Driving the Evolution

 where the $M_{\rm BH}$-dependence is introduced to favor the transition of SMBHs in massive galaxies so that their quenched fraction is consistent with observations, and the upper bound, $0.1$, is set to avoid a too-early stop of the SMBH growth in massive galaxies \citep[see \S2.1 of][]{weinbergerSimulatingGalaxyFormation2017}.
 By definition, the Eddington limit $\dot{M}_{\rm edd}$ is proportional to $M_{\rm BH}$.
 If the gas environment is only slowly evolving during Phase-3 (see, e.g. the slow evolution of $A_{\rm s}$ in the top right panel of Fig.~\ref{fig:phase-2-mass-history}), $\chi$ is proportional to the sBHAR.
 According to the self-regulation scenario described in \S\ref{ssec:smbh-self-regularization}, the evolution of sBHAR follows that of sHAR (see the top left panel of Fig.~\ref{fig:phase-2-mass-history}).
 Thus, $\chi$ is also roughly proportional to the sHAR.

-For low-mass SMBHs ($M_{\rm BH} \lesssim 10^{8} \Msun$), the threshold $\chi_{\rm thres}$ is close to zero, and thus the transition occurs only if the sHAR approaches zero.
+For low-mass SMBHs {\revised(a subsample with $M_{{\rm BH},z=0} \lesssim 10^{8} (2 \times 10^{8}) \Msun$, containing 38(578) galaxies, about 2.3 (40.5)\% of our total sample, and with a median halo mass of $M_{{\rm h},z=0} = 10^{11.8} (10^{12.2}) {\rm M}_{\odot}$}), the threshold $\chi_{\rm thres}$ is close to zero, and thus the transition occurs only if the sHAR approaches zero.
 A universal feature of halo assembly is the presence of two phases: a fast-accretion phase at high redshift, when the halo potential rapidly deepens, and a slow-accretion phase at low redshift, when the halo potential remains constant or even declines \citep[e.g.][]{zhaoGrowth2003a}.
 Thus, for the SMBH in a low-mass halo to trigger the kinetic-mode feedback, its host halo must transit to the slow phase.
-To verify that the halo transition indeed leads to the trigger of the kinetic-mode feedback, we follow \citet{zhaoGrowth2003a} to define the halo transition time as $t_{\rm vmax,\,peak}$, the time when the maximum of the circular velocity, $V_{\rm max}$, reaches the peak, and we compare it to $t_{\rm kin}$, the time when the kinetic-mode feedback is triggered.
-The results are shown in the top left panel of Fig.~\ref{fig:phase-3-time-sequence} for individual halos, color-coded according to their halo masses at $z=0$.
+To verify that the halo transition indeed leads to the trigger of the kinetic-mode feedback, we follow \citet{zhaoGrowth2003a} to define the halo transition time as $t_{\rm vmax,\,peak}$, the time when the maximum of the circular velocity, $V_{\rm max}$, reaches the peak, {\revised and we follow \citet[see their \S3.1]{weinbergerSupermassiveBlackHoles2018} to define whether the AGN feedback is in the thermal or kinetic mode.
+The last time when the AGN feedback switches from the thermal to kinetic mode is found, and denoted as $t_{\rm kin}$, for each galaxy in our sample.
+Only two galaxies in our sample are quenched at $z = 0$ without activating the kinetic-mode feedback, and we remove them from the analyses involving $t_{\rm kin}$.
+We compare $t_{\rm kin}$ with $t_{\rm vmax,\,peak}$ for individual halos, and show the results in the top left panel of} Fig.~\ref{fig:phase-3-time-sequence}, color-coded according to their halo masses at $z=0$.
 For halos with $M_{{\rm h}, z=0} \lesssim 10^{12.5} \Msun$, $t_{\rm vmax,\,peak}$ correlates well with $t_{\rm kin}$, indicating that the transition of the AGN feedback is indeed driven by the transition of halo accretion.